fAlfaro21/MiPrimerSignUp/README.md

 Authentication of a user with email and password is implemented.

-# Mi Primer Sign Ou
+# Mi Primer Sign Out

 Logging out of a previously authenticated user is implemented.